-Continuing economic difficulties in the Unites States and certain international markets have led to an economic recession and lower capital spending and credit availability in some or all of the markets in which we operate.
-A recession or even the risk of a potential recession or uneven economic growth conditions may be sufficient reason for customers to delay, defer or cancel purchase decisions, including decisions previously made.
-This risk is magnified for capital goods purchases such as the UPS products and CPS solutions that we supply.
-Although we believe that our competitive advantage and our efforts to broaden the number of different markets in which we sell will help mitigate the economic risk associated with any one country or market vertical, any customer delays or cancellation in sales orders could materially adversely affect our level of revenues and operating results.
+Recent economic difficulties in the Unites States credit markets and certain international markets has led to an economic recession in some or all of the markets in which we operate.
+A recession or even the risk of a potential recession may be sufficient reason for customers to delay, defer or cancel purchase decisions, including decisions previously made.
+This risk is magnified for capital goods purchases such as the UPS products we supply.
+Although we believe that the higher operating efficiency and lower total cost of ownership supports customers using and purchasing our equipment, and our efforts to broaden the number of different markets in which we sell will help mitigate economic risk from any one country, any customer delays or cancellation in sales orders could materially affect our level of revenues and operating results.
 Should our financial results not meet the expectations of public market analysts or investors, the market price of our stock would most likely decline.